GOFIRST-Robotics/Lunabotics/README.md

 # LUNABOTICS-2023

-The NASA RMC 2023 repository for LUNABOTICS team, a segment of University of Minnesota Robotics.
+The official NASA RMC 2023 repository for LUNABOTICS team, a segment of University of Minnesota Robotics.

 ## ROS 2 Eloquent Windows 10 install tips